benoitlahoz/vue-diod/packages/vue-diod/docs/getting-started/basic-usage.md

 ::: info SEE ALSO
-[Simple counter](../examples/simple-counter.md) example for an usage with Vue DIOD injection helper `injectService`.
+[Simple counter](../examples/simple-counter.md) example for an usage with Vue DIOD injection helper `injectServiceInstance`.
 :::

 :::tip